nvs/gem/docs/building-the-map.md

 ## Verifying the `war3map.j`

-When given the same input and settings, the optimization process will obsfucate the code in the exact same fashion.
+When given the same input and settings, the optimization process will obfuscate the code in the exact same fashion.
 This fact makes it possible to verify the `war3map.j` inside a released version of Gem TD+.

 01. Locate the optimized version of the map you would like to verify.